getlantern/lantern-roadmap/lep/DRAFT/010_Updating_Lantern_Without_User_Intervention.md

 binary patch, apply it to a temporary file and check the signature, if the signature is what the client expects, the original executable will be replaced with the patched one.

+## Security considerations

+The whole auto-update model is based on the possibility of overwriting the Lantern binary.
+On certain systems (Linux, OSX and recent versions of Windows) this can only be done if the owner of the Lantern process matches or exceeds the privileges of the owner of the Lantern binary.

+Lantern does not run in root/Administrator mode so, the only way to overwrite the binary is by running as the owner of the Lantern binary.

+On Linux, a copy of the system's Lantern binary is placed in `$HOME/.lantern` under the ownership of the current user, the Lantern process is spawned from this binary with the current user's privileges and this is the one that can be auto-updated.

+On OSX and Windows Lantern is installed as user application and therefore it's writable by the current user too.

+This fact may represent a security risk: as the Lantern process can overwrite it's own binary, every process that runs as the current user is able to overwrite it too, on Linux and Windows XP there would be no difference as Lantern binaries are not signed or the system lacks the capability for checking whether it's signed or not.
+OSX and recent versions of Windows do have the tools to check if a new binary that replaces the Lantern binary has the same code signature of the original binary, but this does seem to depend on the current user's security settings.

+What would be the motivation for other processes to overwrite the Lantern binary?

+* Surveillance.
+* The ability to pass through the Windows Firewall.

+As of today, this problem remains open.